antfu/changelogithub/README.md

 ## Why?

 I used to use [`conventional-github-releaser`](https://github.com/conventional-changelog/releaser-tools/tree/master/packages/conventional-github-releaser) for almost all my projects.
-Until I found that it [does NOT support using exclamation mark for breaking changes](https://github.com/conventional-changelog/conventional-changelog/issues/648) - hiding those important breaking changes in the changelog without the awareness from maintainers.
+Until I found that it [does NOT support using exclamation marks for breaking changes](https://github.com/conventional-changelog/conventional-changelog/issues/648) - hiding those important breaking changes in the changelog without the awareness from maintainers.

 ## License